 Skogafoss is considered to be one of Iceland’s most beautiful waterfalls. \u00a0(Ed note: \u00a0I haven’t seen an ugly one yet.) \u00a0Some are small and intricate, some are large and majestic. \u00a0For Iceland, I’m going to have to rate this one as (SPOILER ALERT) “majestic” by Icelandic standards.<\/p>\n<\/div>\n

-Skogafoss<\/h3>\nAccording to legend, a settler named Prasi hid his chest of gold behind Sk\u00f3gafoss, where it would be hard to reach. \u00a0For a long time, one end of the chest was visible through the waterfall. \u00a0Three men from Sk\u00f3gar once attempted to retrieve the chest, managing with great difficulty to place a hook in an iron ring on the side of the chest. \u00a0They pulled hard, but the chest was so heavy that the iron ring came loose and the mission was aborted.<\/div>\n<\/div>\nThe ring was placed on the door of the local Sk\u00f3gar church, but was later placed in the Sk\u00f3gar folk museum.<\/div>\nSk\u00f3gar Church<\/h3>\n<\/div>\nDrive up, park, and walk to the falls, or anywhere you’re brave enough to venture.
-Remember, this is not America, or even Europe. \u00a0There aren’t any fences between you and cliffs, waters, or even eternity. \u00a0Your choice. \u00a0I hope that you make\u00a0a wise choice, Grasshopper.<\/p>\n
+According to legend, a settler named Prasi hid his chest of gold behind Sk\u00f3gafoss, where it would be hard to reach. \u00a0For a long time, one end of the chest was visible through the waterfall. \u00a0Three men from Sk\u00f3gar once attempted to retrieve the chest, managing with great difficulty to place a hook in an iron ring on the side of the chest. \u00a0They pulled hard, but the chest was so heavy that the iron ring came loose and the mission was aborted.<\/div>\n

 Drive up, park, and walk to the falls, or anywhere you’re brave enough to venture.
 Remember, this is not America, or even Europe. \u00a0There aren’t any fences between you and cliffs, waters, or even eternity. \u00a0Your choice. \u00a0I hope that you make\u00a0a wise choice, Grasshopper.<\/p>\n